Music of the Virgin Islands: Quelbe

-Quelbe is a form of topical folk song, and is the official music of the U.S. Virgin Islands.
+Quelbe is a form of topical folk song, and is the official music of the US Virgin Islands.
 Quelbe is commonly performed by scratch bands, Stanley & the Ten Sleepless Nights being the most popular throughout the Virgin Islands, though their folk origin lies in individuals, who sang the songs in informal settings, celebrations and festivals.
 The music in most cases involved true stories where the listeners can identify events that happen throughout a timeline.
 These songs typically contained sexual innuendos and double entendres, as well as other hidden meanings; common topics included political events, such as a boycott.
 One example from the early 20th century chastises a carousel owner for opposing a wage increase: